geoapify/angular-geocoder-autocomplete/projects/angular-geocoder-autocomplete/README.md

 # Angular compoment for Geoapify Geocoder Autocomplete
 The component wraps the [@geoapify/geocoder-autocomplete](https://www.npmjs.com/package/@geoapify/geocoder-autocomplete) library into an Angular component.
+The library uses [Geoapify Geocoding Autocomplete](https://www.geoapify.com/address-autocomplete/) as an address search service.

 ## Installation
 @geoapify/angular-geocoder-autocomplete has a peer dependancy on **@geoapify/geocoder-autocomplete**: